-- (1) a.
-'Obama' is a noun. - b.
-In former days, Obama declared: "Yes, we can."
+- (1a) 'Obama' is a noun. - (1b) In former days, Obama declared: "Yes, we can."

-Syntactically, a pure quote can behave like a noun phrase, albeit it is a sentence which is quoted.
+Syntactically, a pure quote can behave like a noun phrase, although it is a sentence which is quoted.
 See the English examples in (2) and (3).
 The quote 'that two plus two equals four' can fill the subject position of the clause (2a), but the quote cannot be extraposed (2b); the subject clause that two plus two equals four in (3a), however, can be extraposed (3b).

-- (2) a.
-'That two plus two equals four' is a dependent clause. - b. \It is a dependent clause 'that two plus two equals four'. - (3) a.
-That two plus two equals four is always true. - b.
-It is always true that two plus two equals four.
+- (2a) 'That two plus two equals four' is a dependent clause. - (2b) \It is a dependent clause 'that two plus two equals four'.

+- (3a) That two plus two equals four is always true. - (3b) It is always true that two plus two equals four.

-Thus, the quote behaves like a noun phrase, not like a sentence, albeit it is the quote of a sentence.
+Thus, the quote behaves like a noun phrase, not like a sentence, although it is the quote of a sentence.
 But it would be premature to claim that pure quotes are noun phrases, as they can be combined with elements which typically occur inside of noun phrases.
-In (4) and (5), for instance, the pure quote (das 'alle'; many I think so's) is located in the position where the noun is located in a noun phrase.
+In (4) and (5), for instance, the pure quote ('alle', 'I think so's') is located in the position where the noun is located in a noun phrase.

 - (4) Auf Balzacs Spazierstockgriff: Ich breche alle Hindernisse.
 Auf meinem: Mich brechen alle Hindernisse.
 Gemeinsam ist das 'alle'.
-(Franz Kafka)

-'On the stock of Balzac's walking stick: "I surmount all obstacles."
+(Franz Kafka) 'On the handle of Balzac's walking stick: "I surmount all obstacles."
 On mine: "All obstacles surmount me."
 They have the 'all' in common.' - (5) His speech abounded in many I think so's.
-(Cf. Clark/Gerrig 1990: 771f.)
+[Cf. Clark & Gerrig 1990: 771f.]